kshaffer/courses/as4-assign.md

 Find assignments under the class date in which the assignment is due.
 They are in reverse chronological order (most recent on top).

+## Prep for April 15/16

+Please complete Post-Tonal Transcription No. 2, and submit to your instructor.
+Audio can be [downloaded here](https://drive.google.com/open?id=0B9o4hmKNoi6cN3dLQ1pSM3ZpYnM&authuser=0).
+(You will need to be logged into Google Drive with your CU account.)

+The first note (in the left hand) is B-flat3.
+Be sure to transcribe the entire texture for the recorded excerpt, including an appropriate time signature (no key signature is necessary).
+This transcription is an opportunity to pass two assessment objectives: *post-tonal pitch transcription* and *advanced rhythm/meter transcription*.
+(See the [Unit II Assessment Guide](http://courses.shaffermusic.com/as4-unit2-assessments.html) for assessment standard details.)

+Also, **please bring your instruments to class on Wednesday/Thursday.**

 ## Prep for April 13/14

 Submit [prepared performance videos](materials/as4-unit2prepPerf.html).